ksinghi-cisco/ksinghi-cisco.github.io/pages/mydoc/mydoc_Deploying_DCvEdge1.md

     !
     commit and-quit
 ```
-    > We are ensuring that the vEdge has basic IP Addressing and Routing to the Controllers. `no tunnel-interface` has been added under the ge0/0 interface in VPN 0 in order to prevent control connections from being established
+    {% include tip.html content="We are ensuring that the vEdge has basic IP Addressing and Routing to the Controllers. `no tunnel-interface` has been added under the ge0/0 interface in VPN 0 in order to prevent control connections from being established" %}

 4. Open **Putty** and double click the saved session for DC-vEdge1 (or **SSH** to **192.168.0.10**)